Deutsch: Überfischung / Español: Sobrepesca / Português: Sobrepesca / Français: Surpêche / Italiano: Sovrappesca

 • Illegal, Unreported, and Unregulated (IUU) Fishing: IUU fishing is a significant challenge in tackling overfishing.
 These activities often operate outside of legal frameworks, making it difficult to manage and protect marine resources effectively.

 • Climate Change: Climate change is further complicating efforts to manage overfishing.
-Rising ocean temperatures and acidification are affecting the distribution and reproduction of marine species, making fish populations more vulnerable to overexploitation.
+Rising ocean temperatures and Acidification are affecting the distribution and reproduction of marine species, making fish populations more vulnerable to overexploitation.

 Similar Terms